elixir-nx/xla/README.md

 (note that `nvidia-smi` shows the highest supported CUDA version, not the installed one).
 When building from source it's enough to specify `cuda` as the target.

-Note that all the precompiled binaries assume glibc 2.31 or newer.
+Note that all precompiled Linux binaries assume glibc 2.31 or newer.

 ##### Notes for ROCm